 No. School Bus drivers who are employed by a school district are exempt from the federal regulations for commercial drivers.
 School bus drivers who are employed by a school bus contractor are exempt from the federal regulations when transporting students from home to school and school to home.
 If they are transporting students for other reasons, they may be required to meet the federal regulations.
-The federal regulations for commercial divers do not allow a driver with established medical history or clinical diagnosis of epilepsy or any other condition which is likely to cause loss of consciousness or any loss of ability to control a commercial motor vehicle.
-They also require a commercial driver to have a field of vision of at least 70 degrees in the horizontal meridian in each eye.
+The federal regulations for commercial divers do not allow a driver with a mental, nervous, organic or functional disease or psychiatric disorder likely to interfere with his/her ability to drive a commercial motor vehicle to control a commercial motor vehicle.